vivi235711/gamer/example/test_problem/Hydro/JeansInstability/README.md

 # Default setup
 1. Resolution = 64^3
+2. Simulation time:
+   1. stable -> one period
-2. Simulation time: stable -> one period; unstable -> grow/decay by a factor of 50
+   2. unstable -> grow/decay by a factor of 50
 3. Gravitational constant = 1/(4*pi) = 0.07957747154

 # Note
 1. Support both hydro and MHD.
-For the latter, a fast wave solution is adopted.
+For the latter, a fast-wave solution is adopted.
 2. Support both 1D and 3D cases --> set by `Jeans_Dir`
 3. A simple gnuplot script `plot.gpt` is attached
 4. `Record__L1Err` records the L1 errors